 You remain in control.
 You only settle when the offer is acceptable to you.

 You protect your assets.
 No one can force you to surrender anything or pay more than you want into a plan.

 Credit scores tend to recover more quickly after debt settlement than bankruptcy.

 Debt relief cons:

 Creditors may contact you aggressively.
-Whether you can legally make them stop depends on the state in which you live.
+Whether you can legally make them stop depends on the state where you live.

-Your creditors do not have to negotiate with you.
+Your creditors don't have to negotiate with you.
 They can even choose to sue you.

-Forgiven amounts are taxable if you are not insolvent.
+Forgiven amounts are taxable if you aren't insolvent.